 Hyunje Grace Cho

-Grace is currently an M.D. candidate at the Stanford University School of Medicine.
 She graduated from Harvard University with a B.A. in Molecular Cellular Biology, where she studied microRNAs in neurodegenerative diseases.
-Her current research focuses on the clinical and genetic risk factors in patients who develop high-risk non-melanoma skin cancer.
-Another research interest is drug re-positioning for dermatologic conditions.
-She is interested in understanding how genomics can be used to improve clinical diagnosis and targeted therapy.
-Outside of work, she enjoys trail running, cooking Japanese food, and learning how to ski (without breaking her legs).
+She graduated from Stanford Medical School, during which she worked in Sarin Lab to study clinical and genetic risk factors in patients who develop high-risk non-melanoma skin cancer.
+She is currently a first-year dermatology resident at Stanford.
+She is interested in understanding how to apply genetic and epidemiological data to guide clinical diagnosis and targeted therapy in dermatological conditions.
+Outside of work, she enjoys trying new exercise classes, perfecting chocolate chip cookie recipe, and learning how to ski (without breaking her legs).

 Emily is a M.D.
 Candidate at Stanford University School of Medicine.
 She has a B.A. from Cornell University in Biological Sciences with a concentration in Genetics, Genomics, and Developmental Biology, where she studied the role of custom RNA molecules as molecular probes.
 Her work in the Sarin Lab focuses on the genetics of pigmented lesions ranging from common birthmarks to melanoma.
 Her current research project is on identifying the genetic and environmental factors associated with the development of multiple primary melanomas.
 She is interested in understanding the genetic basis of dermatologic diseases and their application in precision medicine.
 Her hobbies include cooking (especially pastries), hiking, and fishing.